Can Finetuing LLMs on Small Human Samples Increase Heterogeneity, Alignment, and Belief-Action Coherence?: Results

-Figure \ref{fig:b1_b3_dist} shows the distribution of beliefs regarding the likelihood that the defender's security measures were deployed at Target 1 ($\phi_1$) and both targets ($\phi_B$).
-The analysis of Target 2's beliefs ($\phi_2$) is presented in Appendix \ref{sec:appendix_belief} and is very similar to what we uncover in this section.
-In analyzing $\phi_1$ in Figure \ref{fig:b1_b3_dist}, the unfinetuned model ("Unfinetuned baseline") exhibits a highly concentrated distribution, with most responses clustered in the 30–40 \% and 40–50 \% bins.
+We find that even a small number of finetuned samples can drastically improve diversity and mitigate homogeneity issues relative to the unfinetuned baseline.
+Figure \ref{fig:b1_b3_dist} shows the distribution of beliefs regarding the likelihood that the defender’s security measures were deployed at Target 1 and both Targets.
+The analysis of Target 2’s beliefs and the results from all models are presented in Appendix \ref{sec:appendix_belief}, and support findings discussed here.
+In analyzing Target 1 (left panel) in Figure \ref{fig:b1_b3_dist}, the unfinetuned baseline exhibits a highly concentrated distribution, with most responses clustered in the 30–40 \% and 40–50 \% bins.
 In contrast, human responses follow a more bell-shaped pattern, with probability mass spread across multiple bins.
 This supports prior findings that base LLMs lack response heterogeneity.
-In an attempt to mitigate this issue, we finetune the model on a small fraction of the human data to examine whether heterogeneity would increase.
-Specifically, we finetune the model with just 25\% of the data from a single treatment group (the V1A1 treatment group; see Appendix \ref{sec:manipulations}), equating to 30 of the 929 observations.
+However, when we finetune the model on 25 \% of the first treatment group using the random sampling strategy, the distribution becomes substantially more dispersed, showing probability mass across all bins and modest peaks around 50–70 \%, closely resembling human patterns.